lpod/lpod-python/doc/level1-graphic-content.rst

   to this shape, if any (if defined, must be a paragraph style);
 - ``layer``: the optional name of the layer in the layer set of the document, if the graphics are layered.
+- ``transform``: a list of transformations that can be applied to a shape, provided as a string where the transform definitions are separated by commas or spaces (ex.: ``rotate(45), scale(10, 12)``); see ODF 1.1 §9.2.15 for the supported transformations.

 Note that, while the ``name`` property is not specified as unique in the standard, OpenOffice.org prevents the end-user from providing non-unique names to drawing shapes.
 On the other hand, OpenOffice.org doesn't currently neither uses nor preserves the ``id`` property in text documents, but needs it to implement the connectors in presentation documents.
 So, we presently recommend the use of ``name``, with unique values, as soon as the applications need persistent shape identifiers.